-Adult supervision is present in all areas of the campus as students arrive in the morning, during lunch periods, and when students leave in the afternoon.
-School administration and teachers circulate in assigned areas of the campus; ensuring student conduct remains safe and orderly.
+Adult supervision is present in all areas of the campus.
+School administration and teachers circulate; ensuring student conduct remains safe and orderly.
 Regular campus supervision is shared throughout the day by school personnel to ensure the campus remains safe while instruction is in progress.
 The school is a closed campus.
 During school hours, all visitors must sign in at the office and wear identification badges while on school grounds.